0tso/pathfinding/docs/structure.md

 In Dijkstra's algorithm, the priority queue is sorted using the function `g(x)`, denoting the distance of node `x` from the starting node.
 This way Dijkstra's algorithm guarantees optimality: if it only selects the node closest to the start, when it eventually expands the goal node, all nodes after it are guaranteed to be either equally far away or even farther away from the start, so their distance would be even greater.
 Thus the shortest path is found.

 A* works on the same principles, but instead of sorting the priority queue using `g(x)`, it sorts the priority queue using the sum of `g(x) + h(x)` where `h(x)` is a heuristic function estimating the distance from node `x` to the goal node.
 This way A* can find a path to the goal node quicker by also prioritizing an estimated distance to the goal.
 If this estimation is never greater than the actual distance, A* is guaranteed to find the optimal path.
-In the present project, this is done by using euclidian distance as the heuristic: this is guaranteed to be smaller or equal to the shortest path.
+In the present project, this is done by using diagonal (octile) distance as the heuristic: this is guaranteed to be smaller or equal to the shortest path.

 In short, in each loop iteration, A* examines and pops the "best" node (judged by `g(x) + h(x)`) from its priority queue, checks if shorter paths (than previously encountered) to its neighbours can be achieved through this node, and adds those shorter paths with their heuristic to the priority queue.
 When A* encounters the goal node, the shortest path has been found.